Happy Pride Month! From 1-30 June, Pride Month is dedicated to the celebration and commemoration of queer pride.

 Trans and gender-diverse people, as well as queer people of colour, experience a lot of additional stresses such as lower job security, higher rates of homelessness and are more likely to be the target of violence and discrimination."

-The LHA report cites stigma, prejudice, discrimination and abuse as directly impacting poor mental health outcomes – is discrimination still prevalent in 2023, despite how far we’ve come?
+The LHA report cites stigma, prejudice, discrimination and abuse as directly impacting poor mental health outcomes – is discrimination still prevalent in 2024, despite how far we’ve come?

 "The simple answer is yes.
 Due to the work of queer people in the past, we have certainly achieved change in some areas, but for many members of our community, their right to live as themselves, and access key services, is often debated in the political sphere.
 The trauma and daily stress of having your very existence up for debate cannot be overstated.
 Things as simple as getting stable work, access to health care or to a stable rental are all things that are often more difficult for people with intersecting marginalisations."

-During The Push-Up Challenge, we have spotlighted creativity and specifically, how creativity leads to better mental wellbeing.
+Research tells us that creativity leads to better mental wellbeing.
 Can you tell us about the links between Pride Month and creativity?

 "Creativity is integral to Pride Month, as it is to the queer community.
 Being able to express yourself, your experiences, your identity, and your point of view is a great way to feel connected and heard.